saumyaborwankar/Wine-variety/README.md

 Step 2) Run train_model.ipynb/train_with_kfold.ipynb, You'll get a prediction_for_testcsv which has all the predictions for the test data.
 * If you dont want to run the file you can see the output in the 'train_model.ipynb'/'train_with_kfold.ipynb' file
-* You can find the final predictions in predictions_for_testcsv.txt file
+* You can find the final predictions in 'predictions_for_testcsv.txt'/'preditionsKFOLD_for_testcsv.txt' file
 ## Accuracy
-Accuracy: 96%
+Accuracy: 97%

 ## Explaination steps
 So for this model I used NLP and neural networks to make the model.
 I'll describe the things that I did sequentially.